tea7010/MyLearning/english/my_dict.md

 * designated
 * hail: pellets of fozen rain
 * cooing: the precious sound babies make, is their first vocal milestone
+* peculiar: /pɪˈkjuːlɪə/ strange, special
+* commandant: an officer in charge of a particular force or institution